Gluten Free Pumpkin Penne

 Creamy pumpkin penne with chicken sausage is spooned from a baking dish.

-This easy baked penne casserole is great as an all-in-one meal, but I also love pairing it with an easy Green Salad or veggie sides like Green Beans and Roasted Broccoli.
+This easy baked pumpkin pasta casserole is great as an all-in-one meal, but I also love pairing it with an easy green salad topped with Maple Balsamic Dressing.
+But here are some of my other favorite serving suggestions…

-Try these other easy pasta dishes packed with bold flavors and fresh, healthy ingredients!
+Try these other easy pasta dishes packed with bold flavors and fresh ingredients (all easily made gluten free, if needed)!

 5 from 1 vote